mixn/dotfiles/README.md

 - [Awesome Shell](https://github.com/alebcay/awesome-shell)
 - [Awesome UNIX®](https://github.com/sirredbeard/Awesome-UNIX)

-A big **thank you** to the community and all aforementioned people — you all rock! 👨‍🎤
+A big **thank you** to the dotfiles community and all aforementioned people — you all rock! 👨‍🎤

 ## Essentials 👩‍💻☕️